Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Real applications

 \subsection{Graphical model discovery for gene networks}

 Lastly, we consider the problem of recovering a gene network from single-cell RNAseq data.
-Our analysis is inspired by that of \cite{nodewiseknock}, who analyze a single-cell RNAseq dataset from \cite{zheng2017ggmdata} by modeling the gene expression log-counts as a Gaussian graphical model (see \cite{nodewiseknock} for justification of the Gaussian assumption and the precise data processing steps).
-In particular, \cite{nodewiseknock} developed an extension of fixed-X knockoffs to detect edges in Gaussian graphical models while controlling the false discovery rate across discovered edges, and they applied this to the RNAseq data for the $50$ genes with the highest variance from \cite{zheng2017ggmdata}.
-Note that the ground truth is not available in this setting, so following \cite{nodewiseknock}, we only evaluate methods based on the number of discoveries they make.
+Our analysis follows \cite{nodewiseknock}, who model gene expression log counts as a Gaussian graphical model (see \cite{nodewiseknock} for justification of the Gaussian assumption).
+In particular, they develop an extension of FX knockoffs that detects edges in Gaussian graphical models while controlling the FDR across discovered edges.
+They applied this method to RNAseq data from \cite{zheng2017ggmdata}.
+The ground truth is not available, so following \cite{nodewiseknock}, we only evaluate methods based on the number of discoveries they make.

-We analyze the same dataset using the same model, but we instead compare the performance of LCD, LSM, and MLR statistics for both MVR and SDP fixed-X knockoffs.
-Since no methods made any discoveries at level $q=0.05$, we plot the number of discoveries as a function of $q$, which we vary between $0$ and $0.5$.
-Figure \ref{fig::ggm} shows the results, namely that the MLR statistics make the most discoveries for nearly every value of $q$, although often by a relatively small margin.
-That said, for small values of $q$, the LSM statistic performs poorly, and for large values of $q$, the LCD statistic performs poorly, whereas the MLR statistic is the most consistently powerful.
+We replicate this analysis and compare LCD, LSM, and MLR statistics.
+Figure \ref{fig::ggm} plots the number of discoveries as a function of $q \in [0, 0.5]$.
+MLR statistics make the most discoveries for nearly every value of $q$, although often by a small margin.
+For small $q$, the LSM statistic performs poorly, and for large $q$, the LCD statistic performs poorly, whereas the MLR statistic is consistently powerful.